sumitkumar15/linux-commands/README.md

 3. diff

-Check the cli-opts in source files to see supported flags
+Check the cli-opts in source files to see supported flags.

 Just a learning project , will try to keep adding more commands in future.